Tocchetto/Hotspot/README.md

 # Hotspot
-Setup wizzard to create a wifi hotspot
+A GUI to create a wifi hotspot